 The Group has a rehabilitation provision in respect of the Corihuarmi Mine and the Ollachea Gold Project exploration tunnel, in the event the Group does not progress into commercial production regarding the latter.
 Management uses their judgement and experience to provide for and amortise the estimated costs for decommissioning and site rehabilitation over the life of the mine.
 The ultimate cost of decommissioning and site rehabilitation are uncertain and can vary significantly.
 The Group uses an external expert to assist in the calculation, in conjunction with its own team of geologists.

-In addition, there are a number of additional contingent liabilities disclosed in the financial statements e.g. environmental law obligations, tax assessments, supply contracts and employee claims.
+In addition, there are a number of additional contingent liabilities disclosed in the financial statements e.g. environmental law obligations, tax assessments and supply contracts (refer note 23).